-Liberty DeVitto, Billy ‘Piano Man’ Joel’s bandmate, did not read music and instead needed words in front of him in order to play and remember notes.
+Liberty DeVitto, Billy ‘Piano Man’ Joel’s bandmate, did not read music.
+He needed words in front of him in order to play and remember notes.
 To motivate Joel to write lyrics in order to ease this process, Liberty often decided to scribble down terrible lyrics – in turn encouraging Billy to come up with his own better version.

 By this method, the famous lyric “Honesty, is such a lonely word” (1975) was first written as “Sodomy, is such a lonely word”.
 As the band continued to sing the word “sodomy” Joel decided it was time to come up with his own more serious alternative.
-Many years later, the song was covered by none other than Beyoncé Knowles.
+Many years later, Beyoncé Knowles covered the song.

 ‘Mrs Roosevelt’ AKA ‘Mrs Robinson’ – Simon & Garfunkel

 Mike Nichols, the musical director of the 1967 classic The Graduate, approached Simon and Garfunkel for inspiration for the film’s score.
 Paul Simon suggested a song he was working on at the time, a tribute to Eleanor Roosevelt (aptly named “Mrs Roosevelt”).
 Simon agreed to change the name to ‘Mrs Robinson’ (the lead character played by Anne Bancroft) in time for production.
 In fact, you can learn this beautiful song, with Skoove’s Beginners’ Course 2!